marcel8121/windows11-mods/README.md

     02 (right)
     03 (bottom) <- default value

+Then restart explorer.exe or just restart the PC

 **OPTIONAL**
 If you have multiple displays and multiple taskbars (why?) then you can change it here: